 By making the generals increase energy competing to solve cryptographic puzzles, proof of work solves this problem.
 The general who solves the puzzle gets the other generals to broadcast his plans.
 This works because bad generals would not waste the time and energy competing to solve puzzles so that their malicious material can be transmitted.
-Making the device too costly to strike, in essence.
+Making the device too costly to stake, in essence.
 Evidence of interest solves the question in a particular manner.
 In order to be a successful performer, the generals must place some of their precious coins as collateral instead of solving puzzles.
 The more collateral a general puts up, the more information he gets to broadcast because he is less likely to distribute malicious material.
 Generals who get caught distributing malicious material are stripped from them for their collateral.
 This again makes it costly to threaten the scheme as you can only have your stake taken away in order to rob.

 In order to solve the algorithmic puzzles involved in blockchain networks, mining requires both technological know-how and computing resources.
 To make mining easier and more competitive, there is the possibility of mining solo or joining a pool.
 In fact, while many individuals are aware of mining and its associated hardware, only a few individuals understand the benefits of staking and its associated benefits.